Poverty & Safety Net

 Download this as a PDF

 In the last month, the average price of gas in Ohio has rapidly risen from $2.76 per gallon to $3.87 per gallon.
-This forty percent spike in fuel prices is a result of the United States and Israel launching a war in Iran that has had a devastating impact on civilians and the region.
+This forty percent spike in fuel prices is a result of armed conflict between the United States and Israel and Iran that has had a devastating impact on civilians and the region.
 It may seem callous to talk about something like fuel prices in the wake of a war, but the ramifications and ripple effects of rising fuel prices are necessary to understand.

 Most of us will have already felt the impacts of these fuel spikes at the pump.
 According to the Bureau of Transportation Statistics, transportation costs are the second largest expense for households, accounting for thirteen percent of average household spending.
 However, this rate changes dramatically by income level, with lower income households devoting 31 percent of their income to transportation costs.